moj-analytical-services/Rdbtools/README.md

 ## Installing Rdbtools

-Then install laload with one of the the following commands:
+Then install Rdbtools with one of the the following commands:

  - If using renv: `renv::install("moj-analytical-services/Rdbtools")`
  - If not using renv: `devtools::install_github("moj-analytical-services/Rdbtools")` (you may need to install devtools first)